peri-source/peri/docs/walkthrough.rst

 First, we need to figure out what components form our model.

 Looking at the image, we see that the sample is composed of a coverslip slide and a lot of spheres.
-We can start by creating those objects with the following
+We can start by creating those objects with an initial guess for the :download:`particle positions <./_static/particle-positions.npy>` and the following code:
-code:

 .. code-block:: python